kumahq/kuma-website/docs/README.md

 ::: slot news

-**Kuma 1.4.0 has been released!** &mdash; Zones can now be disabled, dashboards let you select specific zones, performance improvements, and more!
+**Kuma 1.4.0 has been released!** &mdash; User tokens replace client certificates for API authentication, locality-aware load balancing is now available for external services, we've renewed our commitment to ongoing performance improvements, and more!
 [Read More](/blog/2021/kuma-1-4-0/)

 :::